Botanical Name: Asplenium nidus

 Height: 2 ft (60 cm) in a container indoors

 Water: Keep soil evenly moist.
+Use a pot with drainage holes to prevent overwatering.
 Water the potting mix, not the center of the rosette, otherwise it can easily rot.
-Water less in winter.
+Water less in winter when growth is slower.
 Yellow fronds are often a sign of overwatering.

-Humidity: Moderate.
-If the relative humidity drops below 50%, use a humidity tray or room humidifier to add moisture to the air around the fern.
+Humidity: This tropical fern likes moist air.
+If the relative humidity drops below 50%, use a humidity tray or cool-mist room humidifier to add moisture to the air around the fern.
+Brown leaf tips are a sign of dry air.